 Blogs – Like the Germantown Voice, Shining a Light is an opinion blog.
 It presents some factual information that supports a point of view.
 Our blog does the same.
 We try to offer perspective to the community.
 We don’t all have time to watch BMA meetings or attend commissions, but wouldn’t it be great if we did?
 Read a diverse perspective but keep in mind that stories can pick and choose what they include.
 That is why we recommend listening to the Candidate Forum above.
 You can hear directly from the candidates, side by side answering the same questions.

 Social Media Leadership – Is your expectation that elected officials monitor social media and seek out to engage in every post?
 That would literally be a full-time job.
 Yes, major issues on social media do get the attention of your officials but usually because someone contacts them directly to start the discussion.
 Leading via social media is one step away from mob rule as often times the loudest voices may not represent the majority.

 Germantown Bulletin Board – Did you know that the group that administers this Board, which reaches 13,000 people, is made up of open supporters of John Barzizza’s “Team?”
-One admin is also campaign manager for two school board candidates (Brian Curry and Angela Griffith), and is campaign manager or has done campaign work for two alderman candidates (Scott Sanders and Jeff Brown) and Mayoral candidate John Barzizza?
+One admin is also campaign manager for a school board candidate (Brian Curry), and is campaign manager or has done campaign work for two alderman candidates (Scott Sanders and Jeff Brown) and Mayoral candidate John Barzizza?
 To our knowledge there is no political diversity among this group.
 That matters because they approve all the new posts and moderate discussion.
 Originally political discussion was not permitted on that forum, now it doesn’t take long for any topic to turn political.
 Just something to keep in mind when reading posts in that group.